Barcelona-Real Madrid match becomes platform for Catalan independence | DW | 18.12.2019

 The match should have taken place in October, but was postponed due to violent demonstrations breaking out across Catalonia over the sentencing of nine Catalan separatist leaders.

-The region in northeastern Spain is one of the wealthiest in the country and a movement in recent years has called for its secession in the wake of a recession that hit the country hard.
+The region in northeastern Spain is one of the wealthiest in the country, and a movement in recent years has called for its secession.

 Read more: Spain condemns 'generalized violence' in Catalonia